arkonny/WikipStudy/README.md

    ```
 5. From VSCode for example, launch a live server of the WikipStudy repo (the front-end).
 From there, everything should work.
 6. Additionaly, you can access the Apollo server interface at [http://localhost:3000/graphql](http://localhost:3000/graphql).

+### Note :
+The links to the servers in the front-end code are hard-coded there :
+Graphql server : `src/graphql/graphqlCall.js`, line 2
+Upload server : `src/js/utils.js`, line 122

 ## Contributing
 Contributions to WikipStudy are welcome!
 For now, the project is a proof-of-concept, and the front-end is not the priority.